Here’s a simple credit card strategy to boost savings on your spending: Carry a flat rate 2% cash back card in your wallet.

 Citi® Double Cash Card

 The Citi Double Cash Card offers up to 2% cash back on your spending: 1% when you make a purchase, and another 1% cash back when you pay it off.
 That means as long as you pay off your balance every month, you’ll get 2% back, which you can redeem for cash via statement credit, direct deposit into a bank account, gift card, or check in the mail.
 If you have a Citi travel card, you can also convert your cash back to ThankYou Points.
-There’s no welcome bonus, but you do get a 0% intro APR for 18 months on balance transfers, after that the variable APR will be 14.74% – 24.74%.
+Plus for a limited time, earn $200 cash back after spending $1,500 on purchases in the first 6 months of account opening.
+Also, you do get a 0% intro APR for 18 months on balance transfers, after that the variable APR will be 16.24% – 26.24%.

 Alliant Cashback Visa® Signature Card